Warningtntman/pol-news/README.md

 npm run dev
 ```

-The Vite dev server runs on `http://localhost:5173` and proxies `/api/*` requests to the backend at port 8000.
+The Vite dev server runs on `http://localhost:5173` and proxies `/api/*` requests to the backend.

 ---